- Arbitration and Investigations

 Julio's litigation experience includes drafting pleadings and conducting research for senior counsel in commercial matters.
 His employment law practice includes assisting employers with drafting and reviewing employment contracts and internal policies.

-He joined Davis LLP as a summer student in 2010 and as an associate upon his call to the Québec Bar.
+He joined the firm as a summer student in 2010 and as an associate upon his call to the Quebec Bar.

 Julio speaks English, French and Spanish fluently.

 •Reach Canada's Student of the Year award, 2011

 Documents by this lawyer on Martindale.com

 Some franchises, like other businesses in Canada, have relied on the support of foreign workers to temporarily deal with their labour shortages, where there are no Canadian citizens or permanent residents available.
 Due to recent major changes in corporate/business immigration law, employers must...

 |#402 in weekly profile views out of 7,672 lawyers in Montreal, Quebec|